ŠK Slovan

 club at ground level was open.

-both served excellent local stuff sandwiched another bit of sightseeing and photography.
+Both served excellent local beer, sandwiched between more sightseeing and photography.

 The music

-was good, so was the extremely cheap beer.
+was good, as was the extremely cheap beer.
 It would have been easy to sit and

-venue of FC Petržalka which can be read about here.
+venue of FC Petržalka, which can be read about here.
+Click here to

 read all about ŠK Slovan Bratislava.